This is the top of this pageSite menu here

 <If you season it with seasonings, it will last longer.>

-• Because the seasoning permeates during freezing, it becomes soft, juicy and delicious.
+• The seasonings permeate the food during freezing, making it soft, juicy, and delicious.

 (3) Ice film preservation